alliedmodders/amtl/README.md

 The AlliedModders Template Library is a small set of C++ headers.
 It aims to be lightweight, supporting a minimalistic set of abstractions and data structures useful for high-performance C++ systems code.
-It is the spiritual succesor to the SourceHook template library.
+It is the spiritual successor to the SourceHook template library.

 AMBuild currently requires C++11 support.
 The minimum supported compiler versions are:
  - Microsoft Visual Studio 2015 or higher.